(This post may contain affiliate links. Please read our disclosure policy for more information.)

 The Big Badlands Overlook gives a spectacular view from above the badlands, and the Door Trailhead brings you right into them.

-Start on the wide, flat boardwalk for a really easy trail to reach the “Door” – an opening in the wall that leads to views of the Badlands.
+Start on the wide, flat boardwalk for a very easy trail to reach the “Door” – an opening in the wall that leads to views of the Badlands.

-If you’re looking for a little more adventure, head down the short stairway through the “Door” to an area where you can climb in and around the rocks.
+When you’re ready for more adventure, take the short stairway through the “Door” to access an area to climb in and around the rocks.
 The kids had a blast here.
 You’ll spend most of your time at the Badlands National Park with kids right here – this was one hike where the complaining was only about having to leave.

 At the other end of the parking lot is another short trail.
-The Notch Trail is popular for the ladder used to access the upper part of the trail.
+The Notch Trail is well-known for the ladder used to access the upper part of the trail.

 Get there early on busy days to avoid a long wait at the stairs.